 People tell us that they never realised how much cigarettes controlled their thoughts and daily activities until they quit.

-They tell Quitline's Quit Specialists about the constant hassles that come with smoking – like the anxious search for a lighter, the fear of running out of cigarettes or judgemental looks and comments from non-smokers.
+They tell our Quitline counsellors about the constant hassles that come with smoking – like the anxious search for a lighter, the fear of running out of cigarettes or judgemental looks and comments from non-smokers.
 They say the cigarette controls the shape of their day.

 People tell us that their mood becomes more steady when they quit.
 They also feel free to do and think about things other than smoking.

 Ask yourself: Are you really choosing to smoke?